kiegroup/mock-github/README.md

 #### Run result

-Each run returns an array of `Job` objects that describes what was executed, what was the output and whether it failed or not.
+Each run returns an array of `Step` objects that describes what was executed, what was the output and whether it failed or not.
 Schema:

 ```typescript
 [